-Even though it’s impossible to know exactly how long ATF wait times will be in the future, the best indicator is typically to look at what’s currently being approved.
+Although it is impossible to predict how long ATF wait times will be in the future, the best indicator is to reference what is currently being approved.

 Here are some things to keep in mind when looking at these numbers:

-2) NFA examiners are no longer assigned by state; and, with e-Forms, it’s even likely that multiple submissions going in at the same time will not go to the same examiner.
-Because of this change, the metrics are no longer as state specific as they were previously.
+NFA examiners are no longer assigned by state; and, it’s even likely that multiple submissions going in at the same time will not go to the same examiner.
+Because of this change, the metrics are no longer as state specific as they were in the past.

 Form 3 information is based on approvals we’ve received over the last few days, and is updated daily.
 If there is an item with no data, that means no forms of that type were approved during the time span we’re sampling.

 - In other words, these numbers track the time it takes from the point where an application was dropped into the mail or submitted electronically, right up to the point where the envelope with the tax stamp is opened.